DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145612545-bc72bc84-52ab-45eb-86ee-6d9d81d303a9.png)

-Has relationships with all major registries (registrar)
+Has relationships with all major registries (singular: registrar)

-- Route 53 will check with the top level domain to see if the name is available
+- Route 53 will check the top level domain to see if the name is available
 - Route 53 creates a zone file for the domain to be registered
 - Allocates nameservers for that zone
   - Generally four of these for one individual zone
   - This is a hosted zone
-  - The zone file will be put on these four managed nameservers
+  - The zone file will be stored on these four managed nameservers
 - Route 53 will communicate with the `.org` registry and add the nameserver records into the zone file for that top level domain.
   - This is done with a nameserver record (NS).